-Whether you've filed your 2020 tax return or soon will, you probably don't want any surprises.
-One thing that takes many older people off-guard is getting taxed on their Social Security benefits.
+Whether you've filed your 2022 tax return or soon will, one thing you don't want to experience is a surprise.
+Many older people are caught off guard when they find that their Social Security benefits may be taxable.

-Will you be taxed and how much will you have to pay?
+How much might you have to pay?
 That depends on your other income.
 If you're taxed, between 50% and 85% of your payments will be hit with federal income tax.
 (There could also be state tax.)
 This doesn't mean you'll pay 50% to 85% of your benefits back to the government.
 It means you may have to include 50% to 85% of them in your income subject to regular tax rates.